CESNET/eduroam-icinga/doc/tests.md

 ### parameters

-The script takes 2 parameters:
+The script takes 3 parameters:
 - (key -F) source data file
 - (key -H) radius ip address
+- (key -R) list of expected Operator-Names

 The first parameter is fixed and is set to `/var/log/radius1edu-radius.ON_CSI`.
 The second parameter uses host variable `radius_ip`.
+The second parameter uses host variable `all_realms`.

 ### dependencies